 Various areas of the city are well-connected to each other thanks to the broad network of buses and a light rail system.
 Thanks to that, it’s easy enough to get around no matter where you rent in Birmingham.
 What’s more, being located in the West Midlands, Birmingham is a major hub when it comes to highways and railways — it is easy to get to any point in the UK from here!
 Even though the city does not have an underground metro system, you can enjoy alternative means of transport, such as a boat and waterbus, as Birmingham is all about canals!

-Breaking it down in details, we now see that the average price for 1-bed apartment increased by 13.9% to £804.
-Pricing for 2-bed apartment also increased by 9.4% and a place of this size will now cost you £1,177.
-Reports state that an average 3-bed apartment pricing did not change, so you can still get yourself one for £1,190.
+Compared to the last month, the average price for a rental studio in Birmingham, UK has decreased by 21.8%.
+You can expect to rent the studio for £1,700 on average this month.
+Breaking it down in details, we now see that the average price for 1-bed apartment decreased by 31.4% to £1,036.
+Pricing for 2-bed apartment also decreased by 36.3% and a place of this size will now cost you £1,342.
+3-bed apartment rent pricing starts at £1,323, it decreased by 28.9% lately.
 We tend to note the rise of 4- and more bed apartment pricing.
-It increased by 22.4% and made it up to £1,863.
+It decreased by 26% and made it down to £1,293.

-The median rent for an apartment in Birmingham, UK increased by 66.4% to £1,674.
-Statistics show that house rent price decreased by 8.6% this month making it up to £1,438.
+The median rent for an apartment in Birmingham, UK decreased by 29.1% to £1,416.
+Statistics show that house rent price decreased by 26.6% this month making it up to £1,174.
 Condos faced an upward trend these days.
-The median rent for a condo increased by 50%, it’s now available for £1,507.
-The median rent for a loft faced changes as well, it decreased by 17.8%, the price tag now starts at£834.
-An average room will now go for £395, the median rent price for a room increased by 23.1%.
-Townhouse rent pricing didn’t change, the price still starts at £795.
+The median rent for a condo decreased by 56.3%, it’s now available for £1,258.
+The median rent for a loft faced changes as well, it increased by 0.5%, the price tag now starts at £798.
+An average room will now go for £1,146, the median rent price for a room increased by 3.3%.
+The median rent for a townhouse increased by 31.7%, you’ll have to spend around £6,536 to get one.

 The Jewellery Quarter is not only a manufacturer of 40% of the jewels made in the UK and an amazing place for those seeking a central location in Birmingham.
 The properties here might be a bit pricey, but you will not regret it!